AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/05-io_traits.rst

 * Central to I/O ecosystem

-  * Many types can be read from / written to
+  * Many types can be read from/written to
   * Allows function to accept any readable/writable source

     * I.e., files, network, memory, etc.